 Zeév Stein has served as the Chief Executive Officer of Blue Square Real Estate Ltd., since July 2006.
-Mr. Stein is currently also the Deputy to the Chief Executive Officer of Dor-Alon Energy In Israel (1988) LTD. (25% of his working time) and also serves as a director in various companies affiliated with Alon Group.
+Mr. Stein also serves as a director in various companies affiliated with Alon Group.
 Until December 2004, Mr. Stein served as Vice President of Planning and Development in Alon Israel Oil Company Ltd. Mr. Stein holds a B.Sc. degree in Civil Engineering and a degree in Architecture and Urban Design Planning from the Technion (Israel Institute of Technology) in Haifa.